octopusinvitro/advent-of-code-2021/README.md

 When I read about optimizing differences it reminded me of linear regressions and the least squares method, and then the crab positions sounded like a histogram.
 When modelling the problem this way, and remembering a bit of statistics from uni, I thought the concept of median may work here, as it is the value right in the middle of a distribution.

 For part two I remembered from uni that the quadratic formula `(n + 1) * n / 2` is the sum of a linear progression of n numbers, so I saved a loop there!.
 In this case we have to calculate the mean, but this worked only for the input, and not for the sample :thinking:.
 It's been a while since I did these kind of maths so I'm a bit rusty, and I didn't want to spend too much time on it so I did the brute-force method as well.
 But I will like to come back later to it because I am sure there is a simple solution using maths.

+### Day 8

+**What went well:**
+* I really enjoyed working on this one!

+**What went wrong:**
+* First I got it wrong thinking the scrambled patterns could be mapped directly, until I noticed there were several 5 configurations for the same entry.
+Then I couldn't make the correct implementation work, so I surrendered to brute-forcing it by calculating all the 5000 permutations of `abcdefg` and using them to find the correct mappings.
+Not proud, but this puzzle was taking too much time :sweat_smile::sweat_drops:.